STAR-ZERO/XFunnyEditor/README.md

 ## Install

+### Manual

 Build the XFunnyEditor target in the Xcode project and the plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
-Relaunch Xcode.
+Restart Xcode.

+### Alcatraz

+Install from [Alcatraz](https://github.com/supermarin/Alcatraz) package manager.
+Restart Xcode.

 ## Uninstall